FHAUKEM/LCKartHornMod/README.md

   sound effects installed.

 Also, this is my first mod, first time using C# and first time working with Unity.
-So, if you read this code and think " what the heck is this", feel free to contact me, make improvement PRs on the GitHub, etc.
+So, if you read this code and think " what the heck is this", "just do this you idiot", "please delete this from my life", or anything similar, feel free to post in the thread on the unofficial Lethal Company Modding discord, make PRs on the GitHub, etc.